Gregwar/gregwar.github.io/_posts/2022-10-30-omnidirectional-wheeled-robots.markdown

 Even if less intuitive than their *differential* (2-wheels) counterpart, the kinematics model of such platform is arguably easier to derive, and they are easier to control since the motion is less constrained.
-This is what we are going to explain in details in this post.
+This is what we are going to explain in detail in this post.

 <!--more-->

-# Speed
+# Velocity

 To focus on kinematics, we will consider the motors as sources of *speeds*.
-The very first question we might ask is: what are the nature of speeds our robot could possibly achieve?
+The very first question we might ask is: what are the nature of velocities our robot could possibly achieve?

-The speed of an object can be described with the speed of all its particles.
-However, our robot is a *rigid body*, which means that its particles are staying at the same distance to each other.
+The velocity of an object can be described with the velocity of all its particles.
+However, our robot is a *rigid body*, which means that its particles are staying at the same distance relative to each other.

 Transformations preserving those distances are translations and rotations.
 In the plane, a translation summed with a rotation yields a rotation about another center, thus, pure translation and rotation about an arbitrary center are the only possible motions.
-For instance, here are the speeds of particles attached to the rigid body of the robot while it rotates about the blue point:
+For instance, here are the velocities of particles attached to the rigid body of the robot while it rotates about the blue point:

 <center>
     <img src="/assets/robotics/holo_field.png" width="250" />
 </center>

-What we see here is a field of vectors describing the speed of points attached to the rigid body of the robot.
+What we see here is a field of vectors describing the velocities of points attached to the rigid body of the robot.
 Note that these points can be immaterial (they are not necessarily part of the robot, but they move with its body).

 # Core tools